 Let’s see each one in action.

-In the example below, you can see a Kanban board used by an accounting department, were tasks are divided into rows based on their type – suppliers, clients and employees.
-Having defined rows for each type of accounting tasks, make the task board easier to navigate and prioritize the work that the team is doing.
-It also gives immediate insight on what what type of work the team is mostly concentrating at the moment.
+In the example below, you can see a Kanban board used by an accounting department.
+Here tasks are divided into swimlanes based on their type – suppliers, clients, and employees.
+Having defined Kanban swimlanes for each type of accounting tasks, makes the task board easier to navigate and prioritize the work that the team is doing.
+It also gives immediate insight into what type of work the team is mostly concentrating on at the moment.

-Teams working with clients, often like to take a slightly different approach – dividing the task board in rows by service plan or urgency.
+Teams working with clients, often like to take a slightly different approach – dividing Kanban board swimlanes by service plan or urgency.
 This comes closer to the expedite swimlane concept, just expands it with additional options.
-Instead of having a single expedite swimlane, task board is divided into several urgency levels or service plans.
+Instead of having a single expedite Kanban swimlane, the task board is divided into several urgency levels or service plans.

-For example, a furniture manufacturer could set up their task board with separate swimlanes for every different product line they make.
+For example, a furniture manufacturer could set up their task board with separate Kanban swimlanes for every different product line they make.
 Allowing to understand the waiting periods for the whole operation as well as for each specific product line.
 As you can see in the board below, such separation is also great for storing information on each product line.
 You will be able to find all the current and past designs of a specific line in one place.

 Similarly, you can use Kanban swimlanes to separate different projects.
 And for the more client-oriented services, each swimlane can represent a certain client.
 Such division becomes very useful when the team wants to track and understand the effort required by each of their clients and allocate resources accordingly.

 If you have several teams or departments working from a single task board, things might get quite confusing.
 To eliminate the mess, you can use Kanban swimlanes to separate their tasks and create more clarity in each team’s operations.

-For example, an engineering company could have design, manufacturing and sales tasks represented in one board to create easier collaboration and progress tracking.
+For example, an engineering company could have design, manufacturing, and sales tasks represented by different Kanban swimlanes on one board.
+This way creating an easier way to collaborate and track progress.
 By seeing the design progress, manufacturing could plan out their tasks and by seeing what is produced, sales could relay live information to clients.

-Lastly, for some teams it is also very important to be able to track iterations or phases on their task board.
-In Teamhood you can set start and end dates for each row to make sure the team keeps to the set deadlines and plans for only a certain period of time.
-You can also rename rows any way you like, creating a clear plan for your team to follow.
+Lastly, for some teams, it is also very important to be able to track iterations or phases on their task board.
+In Teamhood you can set start and end dates for each swimlane to make sure the team keeps to the set deadlines and plans for only a certain period of time.
+You can also rename the Kanban swimlanes any way you like, creating a clear plan for your team to follow.